 All our experts state that your attitude to risk is one of the most important things to consider before you invest your £10,000.
 “You must ask yourself: how much risk am I prepared to take?
 How long am I investing for?
 What are my investment goals?” says McDermott.
 For more on this read What is investment risk?

 He says a medium-risk person looking for capital growth across a minimum 10-year investment horizon could consider weighting their portfolio towards 40% in the UK, 20% in the US, 15% in Europe and 5% each in Asia, Japan and other emerging markets, as well as 10% in so-called absolute return funds.

-Rebecca O'Keeffe, head of investment at interactive investor, Moneywise's parent company, says that investors can take a look at ii's new Super 60 list for a selection of high-quality funds, investment trusts and ETFs, encapsulating strategies and markets across the active and passive range to generate possible ideas for their portfolio.
+Rebecca O’Keeffe, head of investment at online investment platform interactive investor, says that investors can take a look at ii’s Super 60 list for a selection of high quality funds, investment trusts and ETFs, encapsulating strategies and markets across the active and passive range to generate possible ideas for their portfolio.

 “Investors looking further afield could consider emerging markets, though this is a high risk, potentially high return approach.
 JPM Emerging Markets trust is one of the largest global emerging market trusts and boasts highly competitive returns over three, five and ten years.
 It invests in a range of emerging markets including China, India, South Africa and Brazil.”

 ii most bought funds 2019